 Why did the Germans suffer a defeat at Kursk in 1943?

 Germany had invaded the Soviet Union in June 1941.
 At first they had driven the Red Army back to the gates of Moscow.
 However, winter and a Soviet counterattack prevented them from capturing Moscow.
 The following year the Germans launched an offensive in the south of Russia aimed at the oil fields in the Caucuses.
-Hitler diverted some forces to Stalingrad.
-Stalingrad reversed the tide of the war against and was a disastrous mistake.
-The entire German 6th army was annilated at Stalingrad during the winter of 1943-1943.
+Hitler diverted forces to take Stalingrad.
+The Battle of Stalingrad reversed the tide of the war for Germany and resulted in a catastrophic mistake.
+The entire German 6th army was annihilated at Stalingrad during the winter of 1943-1943.

 A successful German offensive would have greatly improved Germany’s strategic position on the Easter Front.
 The Germans believed that the Soviet leadership had become increasingly disenchanted with their western Allies.
 Despite constant demands, the British and the Americans had failed to open a ‘second front’ in western Europe.
-If the Nazi forces inflict a devastating defeat on Stalin’s armies, then the Soviets would be more likely to enter into peace negotiations with the Germans and end their alliance with Britain and the United States.
+If the German forces inflicted a devastating defeat on Stalin’s armies, then the Soviets would be more likely to enter into peace negotiations with the Germans and end their alliance with Britain and the United States.
 This could have allowed the Germans to keep many of their gains in the east and to concentrate on their war with the western allies.
-Then the Germany was becoming increasingly confident, despite the recent setbacks on the Eastern Front and in North Africa.
-This was because, by the spring of 1943, the German armed forces were better armed than ever before.
-Hitler had appointed Albert Speer as head of the armaments industry and he had massively increased production.
+Despite the recent setbacks on the Eastern Front and in North Africa, Germany remained confident that they could turn the tide of war back in their favor.
+The Germans believed that their army was better armed in 1943 than at any other time of the war.
+Hitler had appointed Albert Speer as head of the armaments industry and he had dramatically increased production.

-Germany, despite constant air attacks and limited natural resources, increased the number of munitions and weapons, greatly..
-In 1943 the Nazi armaments sector produced almost 12,000 tanks and had increased by 100% the number of planes made by manufacturers.
+Germany, despite constant air attacks and limited natural resources, increased their number of munitions and weapons, greatly..
+In 1943 the German armaments sector produced almost 12,000 tanks and had increased by 100% the number of planes made by manufacturers.
 Not only did the German industrial sector produce more of everything, but also they produced more advanced weaponry.
 The Germans had developed new tanks such as the Tiger, King Tiger, and the Panther tanks.
 The Luftwaffe (German air force), had the new Fokker-Wolfe 190A fighter and the Herschel 129.
-The Germans since the loss of North Africa meant that they could concentrate the majority of their army on the Eastern Front.
+Since the loss of North Africa, the Germans could concentrate the majority of their army on the Eastern Front.
 The failure of the allies to open up a second front, allowed Hitler to station two-thirds of the German Army in Russia, by the Spring of 1943.
 However, the new weapons and extra manpower caused the German High Command to engage in over-optimistic planning.
-Based on their new weaponry they assumed that they could inflict a serious defeat on Stalin and led them to underestimate the enemy.
+Based on their new weaponry they assumed that they could inflict a serious defeat on Stalin and led them to underestimate their enemy.